WSU-kduncan/s24cicd-MuhammedAbu/READ-CI.md

 FROM: Specifies the base image to use.
 Here, we're using the official NGINX image.
 COPY: Copies the contents of the current directory (the project directory) into the container's /usr/share/nginx/html directory, which is where NGINX serves its content from by default.
 EXPOSE: Exposes port 80 to allow external access to the NGINX server.

-### 5. How to install Docker + Dependencies (WSL2, for example):

-- For WSL2, you can follow the instructions provided by Docker to install Docker Desktop for Windows: [Docker Desktop for Windows](https://docs.docker.com/desktop/install/).

-### 6. How to build an image from the Dockerfile:

-- Once Docker is installed, navigate to the directory containing your Dockerfile in your terminal.
 - Use the `docker build` command to build the Docker image.
 For example:
   ```
   docker build -t your_image_name .
   ```

 ### 7. How to run the container:

 - After building the Docker image, you can run a container using the `docker run` command.
 For example: